Cancel anytime

 - Strong brand recognition

-- Large and loyal customer base
+- Large installed customer base

 Weaknesses